 I am a licensed clinical psychologist offering psychotherapy for adults, couples, and adolescents in the Rockridge neighborhood of Oakland, CA. I am a resident of Oakland and love being able to work within and serve my own community.
 I am bilingual and have done much of my work with clients in Spanish.

-I have worked in various settings with youth and families including a middle school in East Oakland, at Alameda Family Services, with adolescent girls in a juvenile hall and I received specialized training in perinatal, early childhood and infant mental health at the UCSF Infant-Parent Program at Zuckerberg San Francisco General Hospital.
+I have worked in various settings with youth and families including a middle school in East Oakland, at Alameda Family Services, with adolescent girls in a juvenile hall and I received specialized training in perinatal, early childhood and infant-parent mental health at the UCSF Infant-Parent Program at Zuckerberg San Francisco General Hospital.
 Through my training and work at the Infant-Parent Program, I became well versed in working with very young children (0-3) and their parents in dyadic therapy.
 By using a psychodynamic, developmental, and attachment based approach, I supported families to process prior trauma, become aware of parenting patterns they were repeating from their childhood and assisted families to interrupt the intergenerational transmission of trauma and abuse.

 Additionally, I had the opportunity to work in the high-risk obstetric psychiatric clinic in the Zuckerberg Hospital where I provided psychotherapy to pregnant women who had high-risk pregnancies either because of medical complications or because of mental health struggles.
 I was humbled and amazed by the resiliency and fortitude my clients demonstrated during one of the more challenging and transformative processes in life – pregnancy and the transition to parenthood.
 I supported my clients throughout pregnancy, labor and delivery, and postpartum.